jlinoff/pam/README.md

 To choose a generated password simply click or tap on it and it will be added to the field value.

+See the [Password Preferences](#password-preferences) section about how to define the prefix and suffixes for memorable passwords.

 ## Layout